SAP-samples/cloud-espm-cloud-native/README.md

   ## Description

   **Enterprise Sales and Procurement Model** (ESPM) **Cloud Native** is a reference application to showcase how **Resilience patterns** can be implemented in a Cloud Native application.
-It is built based on microservices architecture principles.
+It’s built based on microservices architecture principles.
 Each microservice is built as a [Spring Boot](https://spring.io/projects/spring-boot) application.
 The current scope of the application showcases the below resilience patterns.
   * *Retry*
   * *Timeout*
   * *Circuit Breaker*